-The political awareness in the social background of the country’s turmoil and the compulsory military took her beloved again and again away from Ora; cruel but had to accept.
-As to her son, Ofer re-enlisted for “one last big operation” on the day he was supposed to be released from his compulsory 3 years of military service without concerning his mother’s caring.
-Though a female, Ora was loaded with Ilan’s guilty, Avram’s desperation and trauma, and her fear of hearing “the news” about Ofer.
+The narrative reminds us of the country’s turmoil in the background, and compulsory military service takes Ora’s beloved away from her again, a cruel fact she must accept.
+Her son Ofer also re-enlists for “one last big operation” on the day he is supposed to be released from his three years of compulsory military service without any concern for his mother’s feelings about the matter.
+Although a woman, Ora has to bear Ilan’s guilt, Avram’s desperation and trauma, and the fear of hearing bad news about Ofer.

-In the face of national interest, wife’s or mother’s caring becomes less significant.
-It is always the instinctive desire to pursuit for personal freedom and happiness compromises to support the righteousness of the nation when one’s instinctive desires and the sacred mission of the country conflict.
-Just as Ora, a mother, could not believe the numbness and indifference of her dear Offer in the Hebron incident, and was incomprehensible and strongly opposed by the men in the family when she kept questioning Ofer’s inner-thought; Ilan ironically criticized Ora should not be some leftist “Mother for Peace” (Grossman, 2010: 471), behaving unreasonable and ingratitude to those soldiers keeping them safe, and he believed that Ora disappointed the family when Ofer needed understanding the most and the mother’s “unconditioned support”.
-Here the father is placed at the center of events and affirms his status as a role model and as a metonymy for the values of nationhood—no matter how thwarted and destructive (Dana Olmert, 2013: 344).
-However, the voice of the dissenting mother is silenced and ignored.
-Ora could not understand why all the men around her were able to “control themselves while she was falling apart”, sometimes she even suspected that “she was conducting her embarrassing, shameful collapse instead of them, and perhaps for their sake” (Grossman, 2010: 471).
-No one stands in the mother’s position to introspect her innermost concern; as a mother, the freedom and happiness of her child as an individual comes first overall, which are a mother’s instinct and basic values.
+In the face of the national interests, the caring of wives and mothers becomes diminished.
+It is always instinctive desires for personal freedom or the rights of the nation as a sacred mission that prevails.
+Ora, as a mother, cannot believe the numb indifference of Ofer to the incident in Hebron.
+She finds it incomprehensible, yet her persistent questioning of Ofer’s inner thoughts on the matter are strongly rebuffed by the men of the family.
+Ilan sardonically warns Ora not to become some leftist “Mother for Peace” (Grossman, 2010: 471) and characterizes her as being unreasonable and ungrateful to those soldiers who are keeping them safe.
+He believes that Ora has disappointed the family when Ofer needed understanding the most and a mother’s “unconditional support.”

-When defining motherhood, Ronit Matalon has said:
+Here the father is placed at the center of events.
+He is the role model that stands for the values of nationhood, no matter how perilous and destructive (Olmert, 2013: 344).
+However, the dissenting voice of the mother is silenced or ignored.
+Ora cannot understand why all of the men around her are able to “control themselves while she was falling apart;” sometimes she even suspects that “she was conducting her embarrassing, shameful collapse instead of them, and perhaps for their sake” (Grossman, 2010: 471).
+No one stands in the mother’s shoes.
+No-one can understand her innermost concerns.
+As a mother, the freedom and happiness of her children as individuals comes first, these being mothers’ basic and instinctive values.
+Matalon defines motherhood as follows:

 There is a place inside me which is totally anarchic; that’s the place of motherhood.
 There are moments when I don’t care about the country, because these are my children and that’s all I care about.
 That sound, which I think is known to all mothers, is always anarchic and always clashes with notions of loyalty to one’s country.
-And that’s the voice the state wants to subdue. (cited in Dana Olmert, 2013: 333)
+And that’s the voice the state wants to subdue (Olmert, 2013: 333).